Charles H. Bennett (illustrator): The Punch years

 Charles Bennett’s drawings appeared in Punch from time to time and in 1865 he was invited to join the Punch Council, which included Mark Lemon (Editor), Shirley Brooks and John Tenniel.
 By March 1866 Charles was a regular attendee and another member of the Council, Henry Silver, recorded in his diaries some of Charles Bennett’s contributions to discussion and reported that he was deaf in his right ear and smoked cigars.
 Silver also mentions that Charles was left handed although he sometimes drew with his right hand.
 In a discussion of recurring nightmares, Shirley Brooks’ was swimming in a sea of butter, while Charles Bennett described how he had to tie up a parcel but was unable to find a piece of string the right length, despite cutting a hundred bits.
-His regular contributions began in February 1865 at the beginning of a new parliamentary session with a cartoon of Mr Punch opening parliament.
-Over the next two years he contributed nearly 200 drawings, identified by his characteristic CHB monogram from March 1865 onwards.
+His regular contributions began in February 1865 at the beginning of a new parliamentary session with a cartoon of Mr. Punch opening parliament.
+Over the next two years he contributed nearly 200 drawings signed with his characteristic CHB monogram.
 He specialised in very elaborate initial letters, such as the letter Z at the beginning of Punch's Essence of Parliament in April 1866.
-He occasionally contributed political cartoons, and in September 1866 he depicted the Pope as a turnip propped up by a musket, about to be knocked away by Louis Napoleon.
+He occasionally contributed political cartoons, and in September 1866 he depicted the Pope as a turnip propped up by a musket, about to be knocked away by Napoleon III.

 Charles Bennett's bohemian appearance, apparently the result of his financial straits, seems to have been the cause of comment even around the Punch table.
 In October 1866, therefore, the Council passed the following resolution:Resolved• That this meeting deeply sympathises with C. H. Bennett on the state of his hair • That this meeting appreciates the feeling which detains the said Bennett from the Council until his hair shall have been cut • That this meeting deplores the impecuniosity which prevents the said Bennett from attending a barber • That this meeting, anxious to receive the said Bennett to its bosom once again, organizes a subscription to enable him to attend the said barber • That this meeting, having (limited) confidence in Mr. Mark Lemon, entrusts him with the following subscriptions in aid of the above object, and requests him to communicate with the aforesaid Bennett, to the end that he may have his damn hair cut, and rejoin the assembly of the brethren.This resolution was signed by ten members of the Council, who each contributed one penny by attaching a penny red stamp to the letter.
 It seems unlikely that the state of his hair was the true reason for Charles's absence from Council meetings, it being more likely that his deteriorating health was already keeping him away.
 His final attendance at the table was apparently on 12 December 1866 and Henry Silver recorded his absence the following week, but made no further reference to his subsequent presence.